omorros/open-source/contributions/ibm-mcp-context-forge-pr-3205.md

 ## Review notes
 - **Feedback:** Maintainer recreated this PR from my original [#3021](https://github.com/IBM/mcp-context-forge/pull/3021) during repository maintenance, crediting me as co-author.
+- **Iteration:** Extracted inline handler into a named `handleDeleteUserError()` function in `admin.js` after reviewer feedback.
+Replaced `var` with `const` for lint compliance and exposed the handler on `window` for template access.
+Added unit tests for the handler function.
+- **Approval:** Reviewer approved with "LGTM" after reviewing related PR #3012.